2019–20 EHF Challenge Cup: Round and draw dates

-All draws will be held at the European Handball Federation headquarters in Vienna, Austria.
+All draws were held at the European Handball Federation headquarters in Vienna, Austria.

 On 25 March, the EHF announced that no matches will be played before June due to the coronavirus pandemic.

 Round 2

 Teams listed first played the first leg at home.

 The first legs were played on 5–6 October and the second legs were played on 12–13 October 2019.
 Some teams agreed to play both matches in the same venue.